giuliasofia/UconnFloodCode/README.md

 # UconnFloodCode
+## These codes were produced as part of the NASA High Mountain Asia program (grant #80NSSC20K1300)
 ## 28june2023: this is a beta version of the codes ##

 This script include the codes to produce a proxy of flood mapping from global available datasets.

 The scripts produce maps of Flood Geomorphic Potential (FGP), calculated as the logarithm of the ratio between the bankfull elevations (estimated using a hydraulic scaling function -HSF-) in the element of the river network closest to the point under examination and the elevation difference between these two points.
 This index was originally defined by ​Samela et al., (2017)​.
-The script provides a modified version of their approach.
+These scripts provide a modified version of their approach.
-For the definition of the HSF, the script identifies the river widths, and calculate the bankful elevation from there.
-For this, bankfull widths are automatically identified according to the methods by ​(Sofia, et al., 2017; Sofia et al., 2015)​.
+For the definition of the HSF, the system infers bankfull widths from the topography, and calculate the bankful elevation from there.
+For this, bankfull widths are automatically identified according to the methods by ​Sofia, et al., (2017); Sofia et al., (2015)​.
 The advantage of its implementation is that FGP is automated and does not require any additional information other than terrain data.

 ## Important notes:
 - The scripts heavily rely on TopoToolbox, provided by Schwanghart and Scherler